BenayounP/AndroidMovieDataBase/README.md

 ## Engineering

+* The [list of official tools](./documentation/technical/AndroidTools.md) used in this project
 * The [technical presentation](./documentation/technical/TechnicalPresentation.md) helps you to understand how I did this app
 * The [engineering doc](documentation/backstage/Engineering.md) That explains the technical choices